denialromeo/danielmoore.us/about.md

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
-    <p>I'm broadly happy with the direction the U.S. is going, and look forward to many more years here.
-This is such a magical place.
-Everyone should at least visit.</p>
     <p>I believe power is, by its nature, very centralized.
-99% of any nation, religion, or ethnicity has no meaningful impact.
+99% of any nation, religion, or ethnicity have no meaningful impact.
 A shifting 1% at the top define the world &ndash; the rest of us just live in it.</p>
     <p>Historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>